KinectToVR/K2TrackingDevice-Samples/DEVICES.md

 ## OK, but what's actually in `external/vendor`?
 Ah yes.
 For the sake of K2API's simplicity in its current state, it's been split into 3 parts.<br>
 The currently used part, `devices` part, allows us to make device plugins and provide the whole tracking.<br>
-It's been grabbed from the newest `KinectToVR API` project files and put here for simplicity reasons.<br>
+It's been grabbed from the newest `Amethyst API` project files and put here for simplicity reasons.<br>
 If this part will ever get an interface update, you're going to see in logs that your device<br>
 has provided an incorrect `IK2API_Devices_Version` of the interface, and you'll be able to update it.
 <br> <br>